-All employees, except for part-time, participate in the South Dakota Retirement System (SDRS), a cost-sharing, multiple employer public employee retirement system established to provide retirement benefits for employees of the State of South Dakota and its political subdivisions. provides retirement, disability and survivor's benefits. right to receive retirement benefits vests after three years credited service.
-Authority for establishing, administering and amending plan provisions are found in South Dakota Codified Law 3-12.
+All employees, except for part-time, participate in the South Dakota Retirement System (SDRS), a cost-sharing, multiple employer public employee retirement system established to provide retirement benefits for employees of the State of South Dakota and its political subdivisions.
+The SDRS provides retirement, disability and survivor's benefits.
+The right to receive retirement benefits vests after three years Authority for establishing, of credited service. administering and amending plan provisions are found in South Dakota Codified Law 3-12.
 The SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the SDRS, PO box 1098, Pierre, SD 57501-1098 or by calling (605)773-3731.
+That report may be obtained by writing to the SDRS, PO Box 1098, Pierre, SD 57501-1098 or by calling (605)773-3731.

-General employees are required by the State statute to contribute 6% of their salary to the Plan, while public safety and judicial employees contribute at 8% and 9%, State statute also requires the employer to respectively. contribute an amount equal to the employee's contribution.
-State statute also requires the employer to make additional contribution in the amount of 6.2% for any compensation exceeding the maximum taxable amount for social security for general employees only.
-The City's share of contributions to the SDRS for fiscal year ended December 31, 2012, 2011 and 2010 were \$4,822, \$4,779 and \$4,681, respectively, equal to the required contribution.
+General employees are required by the State statute to contribute 6% of their salary to the Plan, while public safety and judicial employees contribute at 8% and 9%, respectively.
+State statute also requires the employer to contribute an amount equal to the employee's contribution. statute also requires the employer to make State additional contribution in the amount of 6.2% for any compensation exceeding the maximum taxable amount for social security for general employees only.
+The City's share of contributions to the SDRS for fiscal year ended December 31, 2012 and 2011 were \$5,189, \$4,822, and \$4,779, 2013, respectively, equal to the required contribution.